 top of page

-Every October 25th – the night of The Toast – is the most humbling day of my life.
-I never thought that a simple toast and text – the original Toast tying New York City, Ashburn (Va.) and Charlotte together would spread to Ireland, Italy, Germany, France, Asia, Finland, Australia, New Zealand, Canada and Mexico, let alone nearly all 50 states, for a breathtaking moment of reflection each year.
+I never thought that a simple toast and text – the original Toast tying New York City, Ashburn (Va.) and Charlotte together would spread to Ireland, Italy, Germany, France, Asia, Finland, Australia, New Zealand, Canada and Mexico, let alone nearly all 50 states – would result in a breathtaking moment of reflection each year.

-And now it’s time to embrace that moment once again.
+And now it’s time to embrace that moment once again, taking advantage of the opportunity to Express Your Love.

 John was the brother everyone wanted, the best uncle in the world, a son to be proud of and a loyal and true friend.
 John’s smile and kind heart warmed everyone he met.
 He was brilliant and fun… and he’s missed more and more every day.

-On whatever social media platform you choose, please use the hashtags #TheToast2023 and #JohnsToast.
+On whatever social media platform you choose, please use the hashtags #TheToast2024 and #JohnsToast.

 Chris